 Jack Twist was a bold choice back when the film was made.
 So was Ennis.
 Homosexual characters were not as popular as they are now.
 Nobody wanted to play them and now all one wants to play are gay characters.
 Ledger and Gyllenhaal play two characters looking to be loved and feel liberated when doing so.
 Ang Lee does a terrific job of subverting the expectation of individuality and identity crisis, instead highlighting the tremendous capacity for the human heart to desire and feel love.

 Gyllenhaal plays the more open character, who struggles lesser with his sexuality than Ledger’s, who is more tacit.
 This gives the actor the freedom to go off the charts and express his emotions more freely.
 Much like his earlier works, Gyllenhaal shows potency in handling complex emotions like a person of his age would.
-His performance is really inclined towards making you feel more than think, something that Ledger’s Ennis does.
+His performance leans towards evoking feelings rather than provoking thought, unlike Ledger’s portrayal of Ennis.

 1. Nightcrawler (2014)